JenxJennx/TechPrep/SQLPrep.md

 **NOT LESS THAN**: Return value not less than certain value
 -        SELECT * FROM Customers
           WHERE NOT CustomerID < 14;
+**INSERT INTO**: used to insert new records into a table
+-     SYNTAX #1: Specify the columns and values to be added INSERT INTO table_name (column1, column2,...)
+          VALUES (values1, values2,...);
+-      SYNTAX #2: When adding to every column Ensure the order follow the column order if not specifying the columns to add to.
+          INSERT INTO table_name
+           VALUES (values1, values2,values3,...)
+- A **NULL** Value is a value that has been left black and has no value.
+-            SYNTAX 1:
+                SELECT * FROM Customers
+                WHERE CustomerName IS NOT NULL;
+-            SYNTAX 2:
+                SELECT * FROM Customers
+                WHERE Country IS NULL;